The Open University of Hong Kong

 (D) Career Training and Internship Programme

-The Student Affairs Office (SAO)’s career services for students range from courses designed to equip them with basic career-related skills to targeted training sessions focusing on specific areas such as career planning, a job guide, mock job interviews as well as appropriate business etiquette, to facilitate students entry into careers of their choices, from part-time appointments and internships to graduate employment.
-The SAO also operates career consultation and walk-in CV clinic that offers guidance to individual student on their career interest and values assessment as well as application letters and CVs.
+The Student Affairs Office (SAO)’s career services for students range from career education courses designed to equip them with basic career-related skills to targeted training sessions focusing on specific areas such as career planning, a job guide, mock job interviews as well as appropriate business etiquette, to facilitate students entry into careers of their choices, from part-time appointments and internships to graduate employment.
+The SAO also operates career consultation and CV clinic that offers guidance to individual student on their career interest and values assessment as well as application letters and CVs.
 The SAO has cooperated with various organizations on tailor-made internship programmes designed to maximize experiential learning among participating students.
 The SAO has stepped up its drive to offer an increasing number of internship opportunities, both local and offshore, for students gaining valuable internship experience in Hong Kong and abroad so as to enrich their university experience.
 In order to encourage students to have internship offshore to gain work experience which can enhance their competitiveness and employability, a subsidy will be provided as sponsorship to students who have successfully landed an international internship.
 The design of pre-internship training courses has been enhanced to equip students with the required job hunting skills, interpersonal skills and expected work attitude.
 The SAO provides a diverse range of student career services to help prepare them for successful future careers.
 The main goal is to enable students to master different job seeking skills and techniques, and help them set their overall career development direction before graduation.

 (E) Student Activities